 Following is a general structure for an early board meeting/deck.
 We've seen our founders riff on this, and you can see some feedback from those CEOs below.
 In fact, Dropbox—where we partnered from the seed stage—has used this basic format from those early days onward, even as a public company today.

 Big Picture: 15 minutes

 - Where the company needs help (e.g. hiring, customers, partnerships, product, and marketing).

 Calibration: 45 minutes to 60 minutes

-(Note: All of this should be hard to create the first time but then a simple "update" process going forward)
+Note: All of this should be hard to create the first time but then simple to update moving forward.

 Company Building: 30 minutes